openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/object_detection/object_detection.rst

 - ``Pseudo-labeling``: A specific implementation of Semi-SL that combines the use of pseudo-labeling with a consistency loss, strong data augmentations, and a specific optimizer called Sharpness-Aware Minimization (SAM) to improve the performance of the model.

 - ``Weak & Strong augmentation``: For teacher model weak augmentations(random flip) are applied to input image.
-For student model strong augmentations(colorjtter, grayscale, goussian blur, random erasing) are applied.
+For the student model strong augmentations(colorjtter, grayscale, goussian blur, random erasing) are applied.

 - ``Additional training techniques``: Other than that, we use several solutions that apply to supervised learning (No bias Decay, Augmentations, Early stopping, LR conditioning.).